SadiqueAbdullah/Dog_Classifier/README.md

 ### Key elements Web app for Dog breed classification:

 1) Train.classifer.py: CNN model was trained and saved as "trained_saved_model.h5".
 2) website.py : Flask app to predict the uploaded image as a dog breed classifier.
-VGG16 pretrained classifier was used for imgae classification.
+VGG16 pretrained classifier was used for image classification.
-3) index.html : This file is linked with flask app and coded in html which enables user to upload the image and then predict the dog breed with probablity numbers.
+3) index.html : This file is linked with flask app and coded in html which enables user to upload the image and then predict the dog breed with probability numbers.

 ### Instructions for running/testing the Web app: